TabbyML/tabby/clients/intellij/README.md

 ## Getting Started

-1. Set up the Tabby Server: you can build your self-hosted Tabby server following [this guide](https://tabby.tabbyml.com/docs/installation/), or get a Tabby Cloud hosted server [here](https://app.tabbyml.com).
+1. Set up the Tabby Server: you can build your self-hosted Tabby server following [this guide](https://tabby.tabbyml.com/docs/installation/).
-  **Note**: Tabby Cloud is currently in **closed** beta.
-Join our [Slack community](https://join.slack.com/t/tabbycommunity/shared_invite/zt-1xeiddizp-bciR2RtFTaJ37RBxr8VxpA) and ask in Tabby Cloud channel to get a beta invite.
 2. Install Tabby plugin from [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/22379-tabby).
 3. Install [Node.js](https://nodejs.org/en/download/) version 18.0 or higher.
 4. Open the settings by clicking on the Tabby plugin status bar item and select `Open Settings...`.
    1. Fill in the server endpoint URL to connect the plugin to your Tabby server.
      * If you are using default port `http://localhost:8080`, you can skip this step.
-     * If you are using a Tabby Cloud server endpoint, follow the instructions provided in the popup messages to complete the authorization process.
    2. Enter the node binary path into the designated field
      * If node binary is already accessible via your `PATH` environment variable, you can skip this step.
      * Remember to save the settings and restart the IDE if you made changes to this option.